PIERCING AFTERCARE GUIDELINES

-Now that you’re pierced, here’s some piercing aftercare solutions.
+Now that you’re pierced, here’s a few piercing aftercare guidelines.

 Having a new piercing involves breaking through your skin and aftercare of this procedure is extremely important to promote good healing and prevent the risk of infection.
 Your piercing is a wound initially, and should be treated that way.
 Please read the guidelines below to help heal your new modification safely and with beautiful results.